In this article:

 Your population name

-Partner's account executive contact information (email and phone)
+Partner's Account Owner contact information (email and phone)

-Note: Partner account executive name and contact information currently only come over for partners that have Salesforce and HubSpot connected, not partners that are using CSVs or Google Sheets.
+Note: Partner Account Owner name and contact information currently only come over for partners that have Salesforce and HubSpot connected, not partners that are using CSVs or Google Sheets.

-Dive into our Beginner’s Guide to Salesforce Reports, Dashboards & Automations.
-You can access the guide HERE.
+Dive into our Beginner’s Guide to Salesforce Reports, Dashboards & Automations to get started.

 To see an example of a report, watch this 40-second clip from our webinar, "The Inside Track: Get to Know Crossbeam's Salesforce App."